niyorn/Overweight-Netherland/README.md

      }
 })
 ```
 But there is a problem.
-With the code I created their is no number used to determine what the source and the target is.
+With the code I created, there is no number used to determine what the source and the target is.
 Instead I have used names for that.
-To get it to work and instead of using number I have the to code from stackoverflow
+To get it to work and instead of using number I copied the  code from stackoverflow
 https://stackoverflow.com/questions/14629853/json-representation-for-d3-force-directed-networks

 The code below will covert the name to numbers